fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

 The *config* parameter is the configuration category with the user supplied values inserted, these values are used to configure the behavior of the plugin.
-In the case of our moving average example we use this to call the constructor of our Average class and then call the configure method of that class.
+In the case of our moving average example we use this to construct an instance of our AverageRule class and then call the configure method of that newly constructed instance of the class.

 .. code-block:: C